EECS150/fpga_labs_fa21/lab6/spec/spec.md

 To checkoff for this lab, have these things ready to show the TA:
   - Show the system-level testbench you wrote and its methodology for testing your piano's functionality
       - Show the output waveform of your testbench and explain how data moves through your system.
-  - Demonstrate the variable note length piano working on the FPGA.
   - Demonstrate the fixed note length piano.
 Prove the existence of your UART RX and TX FIFOs by making the `note_length` long, pressing multiple keys in quick succession, filling the RX FIFO, and seeing the notes drain out slowly into the piano.
+  - **Extra credit:** Demonstrate the variable note length piano working on the FPGA.

 ## Appendix
 ### Testing Locally (on your laptop)